altanner/graphical-data-apps/site-build/content/posts/03layout.md

 st.header("Headers are a little bit smaller than titles.")

 st.write("Here is some normally formatted text.
 Very vanilla text.")

+st.info("Information boxes are useful for making page layout clear.")
 ```
 {{< /admonition >}}

-These are all text elements.
 To learn more see the [text elements section of the Streamlit API documentation](https://docs.streamlit.io/library/api-reference/text).
-The [status elements](https://docs.streamlit.io/library/api-reference/status) are similar and useful for laying out your app: we will use these in a moment.
+The [status elements](https://docs.streamlit.io/library/api-reference/status) are similar and useful for laying out your app: we used one above with the information box.

 ## Page layout
 So far we know how to present some text, but we want to [control where and how things appear on the page](https://docs.streamlit.io/library/api-reference/layout).
 We will use three layout components in our app: sidebars, columns and tabs.